North Division One (shinty): History

 1980's: North Division One the top tier of Shinty.
 National final between winner of North Division One and South Division One.

 1996: Premier Division founded making North Division One the second tier of Shinty.

 1996 to 1999: Winners of North Division One and South Division One playing in National final with eventual winner gaining promotion to Premier Division.

-1999 to 2006: National Division One becomes third tier of shinty with advent of National Division One.
+1999 to 2006: North Division One becomes third tier of shinty with advent of National Division One.
 Winners of North Division One and South Division One playing in National final with eventual winner gaining promotion to National Division One (2nd tier).

 2007: North Division One once again becomes the second tier of Shinty with the folding of National Division One.
 Champions guaranteed promotion to the Premier Division.

 2009: Ban on reserve teams being promoted abolished.
 Glenurquhart Reserves refuse promotion saving Lochcarron from relegation.

 2010 and 2011: Winners of North Division Two refuse promotion preventing any relegations.

 2013: Lochcarron take voluntary relegation leaving only six teams.

-2014: North Division One once again becomes the third tier of Shinty with the reinstatement of National Division One with North Division One champions being promoted through a play-off win.
+2014: North Division One once again becomes the third tier of Shinty with the reinstatement of National Division One, with North Division One champions potentially being promoted through a play-off win.